Climbing in Bulgaria

 What do we offer?
 We can organize a whole guided climbing trip in Bulgaria for you or just provide a climbing guide, in case you are only passing by and want to do some outdoor activity for a day.
 We are able to offer different itineraries, guiding and instruction, suitable for beginner, intermediate or expert climbers – gym training sessions, sport rock climbing, trad climbing, alpine ascents, some via feratta, mixed and ice climbing during the winter months (Dec-Feb/March).
 Please read more about the different climbing sites and opportunities below.

 The country has its traditions in climbing and mountaineering since the early decades of the 20th century, but these sports gained popularity mainly during the Communist times, when they were officially promoted and supported by the authorities via local sport and alpine clubs and organizations, courses, organized events and trips to the other countries, mainly from the behind-the-iron-wall region in order to gain and exchange experience.
-Of course, it was all done because of all the local enthusiasts – pioneers who fell in love to the mountains, mountaineering and climbing.
-Some of the emblematic for the Bulgarian climbers sites – like Lakatnik, Vratsa and Malyovitsa – got their first routes and ascents during the first half of the 20th century and since than a few generations left their print on the rocks creating new routes, sections and facilities.
-New sites with more and more difficult, mainly sport routes, are being developed regularly last years by the latest generations of Bulgarian climbers.
+Of course, it was all done because of all the local enthusiasts – pioneers who fell in love with the mountains, mountaineering and climbing.
+Some of the emblematic for the Bulgarian climbers sites – like Lakatnik, Vratsa and Malyovitsa – got their first routes and ascents during the first half of the 20th century and since then a few generations left their print on the rocks creating new routes, sections and facilities.
+New sites with more and more difficult, mainly sport routes, are being developed regularly in the last few years by the latest generations of Bulgarian climbers.

 Watch the Petzl Rock Trip series video for Bulgaria: